betorvs/bigestresponsetimeicmp/README.md

 TravisCI: [![Build Status](https://travis-ci.org/betorvs/biggestresponsetimeicmp.svg?branch=master)](https://travis-ci.org/betorvs/biggestresponsetimeicmp)

-This is a simple traceroute command, that print all tested response time until reach the remote server, and show the output of "bigest response time" separately.
+This is a simple traceroute command, that print all tested response time until reach the remote server, and show the output of "biggest response time" separately.

 ## Build